sadcitizen/doremi/src/date/is-today/readme.md

 # isToday(date): Boolean

-Checks if a date is today.
+Checks if the given date is today.

 ## Usage